Longitudinal magnon transport properties in the easy-axis XXZ Heisenberg ferromagnet on the face-centered cubic lattice: Summary and discussion

 \section{Summary and discussion}

-In our work, we have theoretically investigated the spin and thermal transport properties of the $S=1/2$ ferromagnet on the four-sublattice FCC lattice (see Fig.~\ref{Fig1}).
+In our work, we have theoretically investigated the spin and thermal transport properties of the $S=1/2$ ferromagnet on the four-sublattice FCC lattice (see Fig.~\ref{fig:Fig1}).
 Using LSWT and Kubo formalism, we have computed the temperature and magnetic field dependence of both the spin and thermal conductivity in the low-temperature regime for various values of the anisotropy parameter $\Delta$.

+Our results complement the study of spin conductivity as a function of frequency \cite{sentef2007} and the analysis of transverse thermal transport \cite{pires2024} by investigating the temperature and magnetic-field dependence of longitudinal magnon transport on the FCC lattice.

 Our analysis reveals that, in the absence of the magnon gap ($\Delta=1$ and $H=0$), both the spin conductivity $\sigma $ and the thermal conductivity $\kappa$ diverge due to the gapless magnon dispersion relation.
-However, their ratio remains finite and acquires the universal value $L=\kappa/\sigma T $, where $L=5/2$ in units of $(k_B/g\mu_B)^2$.
+Therefore, to make applications possible, the system must exhibit a gap in the dispersion relation.
+Moreover, this gap in the system must satisfy the condition $\Delta_{gp}\ll1$ to achieve the most efficient magnon transport.
+Despite the divergence of individual conductivities, their ratio remains finite and acquires the universal value $L=\kappa/\sigma T $, where $L=5/2$ in units of $(k_B/g\mu_B)^2$.
 This shows excellent agreement with Ref.~\cite{nakata2017}, where this law was derived using the Boltzmann formalism for both the antiferromagnetic and ferromagnetic anisotropic Heisenberg models on a simple cubic lattice.
 This magnon WF law is independent of both the anisotropy parameter $\Delta$ and the magnetic field $H$, and depends only on the $g$-factor of the system.
 We also note that the dispersionless magnon branches do not contribute to either the spin conductivity or the thermal conductivity.

 Although LSWT provides a valid description in the low-temperature regime by neglecting magnon-magnon interactions, its applicability breaks down at elevated temperatures as the number of magnons increases.
 To overcome this issue, higher-order terms in the HP transformation must be included.
 This inclusion of the interaction between magnons can be captured by allowing the Gilbert damping parameter to acquire temperature dependence.